0livare/pushup-cli/README.md

 You can place your config file directly in your project so that your whole team can take advantage of it, or in your home directory for your personal use.

 Placing the config directly in the project is nice because that allows customizing the ticket prefix on a per-project basis.
 You can also customize config values via the [CLI options](#CLI-Commands) each time you run a command.
+If your team's not using pushup but you need to support multiple projects, (after reminding them they're wasting their valuable time) take a look at the [projects](#Projects) section below.

 ### Config file contents